Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Experiments

 \parsection{Latent-space supervision} As discussed in \cref{sec:training}, supervising the model in the latent space is crucial.
 Training directly with a geometry-space SDF loss yields poor results, producing over-smoothed shapes that lack fine details, as shown in \cref{fig:ablation}~(c).
 This highlights the importance of our latent loss for preserving high-frequency details.

-\parsection{Adaptive completion} We ablate our adaptive completion module from \cref{sec:adaptive_tokens}.
-Without the finetuning stage, the model fails to reconstruct newly exposed regions, leading to artifacts like the malformed armpit in \cref{fig:ablation}~(d).
-The quantitative results also show that using an SDF loss for this stage is superior to a latent loss, as the latter is ill-suited for tokens that lack source correspondence.
+\parsection{Adaptive completion} We ablate our adaptive completion module detailed in \cref{sec:adaptive_tokens}.
+Without the finetuning stage, the model fails to synthesize newly exposed regions, leading to artifacts like the malformed armpit in \cref{fig:ablation}~(d).
+Quantitative results further demonstrate that applying a latent loss in this stage is superior to an SDF loss.
+Moreover, enforcing a latent loss without our bipartite matching strategy would necessitate defining a strict sequence order for the predicted latents, which is a non-trivial requirement for fundamentally unordered sets.
+In our ablations, we construct a heuristic baseline that explicitly orders the latents based on the spatial coordinates of their corresponding query anchors.
+However, this design forces the model to implicitly learn complex, dynamic spatial permutations, rendering the optimization significantly more challenging and yielding results inferior to those achieved with our bipartite-matched latent loss.